Richard Blundell, RES President 2010-2013, introduces the RES Annual Conference

 No guarantee can be given in advance about the level of support for individual applicants.

 The RES distributes media briefings summarising new economic research findings presented at its annual conference and published in each issue of The Economic Journal Annual.
 Conference Reports/Overviews produced by conference rapporteurs, leading economics journalists attending conference, are also available here.

-If you are a publisher interested in promotional opportunities at the Conference, then please contact the Local Organisers at RES2013@rhul.ac.uk for information.
+If you are a publisher interested in promotional opportunities at the Conference, then please contact the Royal Economic Society (Amanda Wilman) at firstname.lastname@example.org for information.